Inertial Navigation: Empowering Armored Combat Vehicles in GNSS-Denied Environments

 How Inertial Navigation Will Evolve With PNT Technology

 In response, Advanced Navigation has been developing new sensor technologies and improving filter algorithms to enhance INS precision and reliability, pushing the boundaries of what could be historically achieved.
-For example, ultra-accurate systems like the Boreas D90 can now deliver precision navigation data for significantly longer periods without GPS signals.
+For example, ultra-accurate systems such as the Boreas D90 can now deliver precision navigation data for significantly longer periods without GNSS signals.

 Advanced Navigation Expands Boreas Digital Fibre-Optic Gyroscope Range with New A Series